loader3229/BanGConverter/readme.md

 This program is a converter and offsetter for BanG Dream! fanmade charts.

-You can use this program locally with localzh.html and localen.html.
+To use this program locally, download source code and open localzh.html(Chinese) or localen.html(English).

 Available input formats:
 - Bestdori! (v2)